gruntwork-io/docs/docs/refarch/whats-this/what-is-a-reference-architecture.md

 ## Sample Application

-Our [sample application](https://github.com/gruntwork-io/aws-sample-app) is built with JavaSCript, Node.js, and Express.js, following [Twelve-Factor App](https://12factor.net/) practices.
+Our [sample application](https://github.com/gruntwork-io/aws-sample-app) is built with JavaScript, Node.js, and Express.js, following [Twelve-Factor App](https://12factor.net/) practices.
 It consists of a load balancer, a front end, a backend, a cache, and a database.

 ## Pipelines

-Gruntwork Pipelines makes the process of deploying infrastructure similar to how developers often deploy code.
+[Gruntwork Pipelines](/pipelines/what-is-it/) makes the process of deploying infrastructure similar to how developers often deploy code.
 It is a code framework and approach that enables the customer to use your preferred CI tool to set up an end-to-end pipeline for infrastructure code.